forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/setup.md

 # git checkout -t origin/chains/osmosis
 ```

-If you do not see a branch for the chain you would like to parse, please head to the [BDJuno repository](https://github.com/forbole/bdjuno/) and open an issue asking for an integration.
+If you do not see a branch for the chain you would like to parse, please head to the [BDJuno repository](https://github.com/forbole/bdjuno/) and open an issue asking for the integration.
 :::

 Then, you need to install the binary.
 To do this, run